Menu Close

 The key difference is that digital will give you much higher video quality and resolutions compared to analog.

-Because analog video is displayed via a series of scans and digital video is displayed via light and color intensity on fixed dots (pixels), conversions produce signal loss and errors.
-Ideally a video signal would be analog or digital from one end to the other.
-However, because digital signals can be copied, stored and transmitted more accurately than analog signals, the ideal video system would be digital from end to end.
+Because analog video is displayed via a series of scans and digital video is displayed via light and color intensity on fixed dots (pixels), conversions can produce signal loss and errors.
+DisplayPort, DVI or HDMI are all digital.

 Also see: M.2 SATA, mSATA, eSATA, SATA Express | How Fast is USB 3.0 | HDMI vs DVI | DVI-I vs DVI-D | What is DisplayPort | Monitor Connections